JunoNgx/ebonymemo-admin-reactjs/README.md

 # Ebony Memo - Content Management Application

-This application is provides GUI and basic functionalities to manage content for [Ebony Memo](https://ebonymemo.com/), an arthouse videogame curator website for smartphones.
+This application provides GUI and basic functionalities to manage content for [Ebony Memo](https://ebonymemo.com/), an arthouse videogame curator website for smartphones.
 For the remaining components:
 * [View the frontend source](https://github.com/JunoNgx/ebonymemo-frontend-next).
 * [View the backend source](https://github.com/JunoNgx/ebonymemo-backend-nodejs).